Why Skills Aren’t Enough to Get You the Job

 Those answers go beyond skills; they get into how your work with the required tool went beyond the job requirements and how your special expertise made the company better.
 The company is hiring you to make them better.
 Period.

-In my 12+ years as a coach and a recruiter, I have yet to see one resume that shows impact or benefit as a result of a soft skill.
+Interestingly, in my 12+ years as an advisor and a recruiter, I have yet to see one resume that shows impact or benefit as a result of a soft skill.
 “Kept the team together as a result of my persistence and leadership” is not a benefit.
-If you’re a leader you’re expected – you’re literally paid – to do this; to lead and organize your team.
+If you’re a leader you’re expected and literally paid to do this; to lead and organize your team.

-Skills to do the job are absolutely necessary; skills that are actually named in the job description are crucial for the resume.
+You must have the required skills to land the job; skills that are actually named in the job description are crucial to add in your resume skills section.

-And demonstrating how your skills that are named in the job description helped improve the company?
+And then demonstrating how your skills (that are named in the job description) helped improve the company?
 Well, that’s “get this person in now” interview catnip.

 Better job.
 More pay.
 More control.